-Many times activities being used for elderly patients and seniors with dementia cause failure and frustration rather than success.
+Many times activities used in memory exercise and brain exercise for elderly patients with Alzheimer’s, seniors with dementia and stroke patients cause failure and frustration rather than success.

 Frustration comes in many shapes and forms.

 Be observant while working with elderly patients, it is important to watch their body language, listen for grunts and sighs.

 Many activities targeting Alzheimer’s, Dementia and stroke patients such as puzzles and card games are too difficult.
 Choose activities that are played at users level, puzzles and games completed in short amount of time.

 When you see frustration or hear sounds of frustration, ask yourself these questions.